NERDDISCO/nerddis.co/content/nd-genuary32nd-plants-chatgpt3-001.md

     </a>
 </div>

-## fx(hash)ify
+## fxhashify

-After holding the generated code from ChatGPT in my hands, I switched to my manual process (which involves using my human brain) to convert the foundation into something that can be actually minted on fx(hash).
+After holding the generated code from ChatGPT in my hands, I switched to my manual process (which involves using my human brain) to convert the foundation into something that can be actually minted on [fxhash](https://www.fxhash.xyz).
+I call this "fxhashify", as this process is tailored to the capabilities of fxhash.
 If you are interested in this process, then please leave a comment on the video.
 If you just want to know what I changed, then please continue reading:
-{.text}

 - Used the Pseudo Random Number Generator from the [fxhash-webpack-boilerplate](https://github.com/fxhash/fxhash-webpack-boilerplate) instead of `Math.random()`
 - Randomized ALL THE parameters (like `position`, `size`, `color`, `height`, `growthSpeed` and more) to control the plants, ground, sun and sky
-- Established the scene to have between 1 and 8 plants
+- Established the scene to have `plantsAmount` between 1 and 8
-- Spread the plants evenly on the ground with consistent spacing, related to the amount of plants
+- Spread the plants evenly on the ground with consistent spacing, related to the `plantsAmount`
 - Made sure that tall plants are in front of small plants
 - To prevent the plants from extending outside the scene, smaller-sized plants are placed along the edge whenever more than three plants were generated
-- The petal composition operation for special plants was distinct from that of regular plants
+- A different `globalCompositeOperation` was used for the petals of the "special plants", distinguishing them from regular plants
 - Two different environments were included: Sunny Day vs Rainbow Night
 - The proportions of the scene were kept, regardless of how it was scaled, using 2048 x 2048 px as the reference size
 - A lot of fine-tuning was done to make it look pretty and get the colors right in terms of lightness and saturation... <3 HSL
-- Added various helper-functions (like `inRange` or `pseudoRandomBetween`) and the possibility to save the scene as image by pressing "s" on the keyboard
+- Added various helper functions (like `inRange` or `pseudoRandomBetween`) and the possibility to save the scene as an image by pressing "s" on the keyboard
 - The characteristic was added to continuously redraw the scene after a random timeout between 0 and 60000 ms, so that you can see the plants growing over and over again.
 After each redraw, `stemGrowthSpeed` / `centerGrowthSpeed` / `petalGrowthSpeed` are randomized
-- Included only a few fx(hash) features, but went into a rabbit hole for `firstRedraw` and added quotes from my most favorite movies, shows and music.
+- Included only a few fxhash features, but went into a rabbit hole for `firstRedraw` and added quotes from my most favorite movies, shows and music.
 But only the ones that had a connection to time
 - Comments were added on all functions and everything in between

 ## Code